Golconda diamonds: History

 Mediaeval records from Europe and the Middle East show India's importance as a source of high-quality diamonds.
 According to jewellery historian Jack Ogden, these records include those of Pliny the Elder, Marco Polo, Muhammed al-Idrisi, Ahmad al-Tifashi, and others from before the 12th century.
 The records state India produced diamonds with "which the gems were engraved".
 Ancient texts of Buddhists, Hindus, and Jains such as the Arthashastra (2nd century BCE – 4th century CE), the Ratna Pariksha, and the Puranas refer to cities and regions of India that produced diamonds.
 Roman historian Pliny the Elder (23–79 CE) in his encyclopedia described the demand and fondness of Roman imperial women for the diamonds of South India.
-The tales of Sinbad the Sailor's voyages, which were written during the reign of the Abbasid Caliph Harun al-Rashid (786–809 CE), describe the Valley of the Diamonds that is part of the folk tales collection One Thousand and One Nights (Arabian Nights, Alf Laila Wa Laila, or Alif Laila).
+The tales of Sinbad the Sailor's voyages, added to the folk tales collection One Thousand and One Nights (Arabian Nights, Alf Laila Wa Laila, or Alif Laila) in the 17th or 18th centuries, describe the Valley of the Diamonds.
 These regional descriptions have the same features of Deccan in general and the Golconda region in particular.
 These names are difficult to link to modern geographic names.

-Until the 17th century, mines in this region were the only source of diamonds on Earth.
+Until the 17th century, mines in this region was the largest source of diamonds on Earth.
+The Garudapuraṇa, Rasapaddhati, Agastyasaṃhitā and Bṛhatsaṃhitās all give lists of diamond mines across the Indian subcontinent.
 According to the records of 18th-and-19th-century geologists, researchers, and traders, the region south of the Kurnool district near the Krishna River valley in and around NTR district, Palnadu, and Guntur; the Godavari delta in Rampachodavaram and Bhadrachalam; north-eastern Madhya Pradesh; eastern Chhattisgarh; western Jharkhand; and north-western Odisha are possible historical sources of diamond.
 The best-known region among these was historically known as Telingana or Tilling, and was renamed Golconda during the Deccan sultanates period and generally known as the Godavari delta.
 As European travellers and traders increasingly engaged in trading with producers of this region, the region's diamonds came to be referred to as "Golconda diamonds".

 Diamond mine in the Golconda region 1725 CE from the collection of Pieter van der Aa—a Dutch publisher known for preparing maps and atlases.